CrunchyData/doc-content-guide/README.md

 # Content Guide

-This content guide is for Crunchy Data employees to use as a general reference for creating technical content (user guides, READMEs, etc.)
+This content guide is for Crunchy Data employees to use as a general reference for creating technical content (user guides, READMEs, etc.).
+The repository contains a collection of Markdown files:

 - [index.md](./index.md) is for the homepage
 - [01-tldr.md](./01-tldr.md) is intended to highlight the most important points throughout the guide